Leprechaun Of Logic Soils Himself In Public

 Now, Mr G would do himself a huge favour if he resisted the temptation to rely on defunct scientific ideas in order to make his case, such that it is.
 While he accuses me of medieval predilections, he is content to ignore Einstein in preference for Newton (who, incidentally co-opted a Hermetic idea in order to model his idea of "force" -- evidence for that assertion can be found here and here).

 At no point does she do more than show that the use of the

 term 'contradiction' within the Hegelian and Marxist traditions is incompatible

 To which the answer can only be: so what?
 Surely the main question is whether this method illuminates reality.
 The answer is yes it does.
 What relevance Formal logicians debating what can and can't be said in a sentence have for people concerned with what can and can't happen in capitalism, is something which Rosa has never addressed.

 There is so much invention here, Mr G should consider changing his name to Enid Blyton -- after all, he writes as if he were the Noddy of Philosophy.

 Mr G Goes To Town

-Far from not doing what he says I do, I argue extensively (across more than 200,000 words), in several of my Essays, that no sense can be made of Hegelian, or even of MD-'contradictions', howsoever one tries -- and irrespective of the demands of FL.
+Far from not doing what he says I do, I argue extensively (across more than 300,000 words), in several of my Essays, that no sense can be made of Hegelian, or even of DM-'contradictions', howsoever one tries (links above) -- and irrespective of the 'demands' of FL.

 Has anyone got a can of petrol...?